tldr-pages/tldr/pages/common/readonly.md

 > This is useful when you want to ensure that a variable retains a constant value throughout the execution of a script.
 > More information: <https://manned.org/readonly.1p>.

-- To create a read-only variable:
+- Create a read-only variable:

 `readonly {{variable_name}}={{value}}`